 Records should be legible, identifiable and traceable.
 This should be accomplished through ensuring that they include a title, the date they were created and the person responsible for their storage and maintenance.

 All safety and environmental records, unless otherwise required, should be retained for the lifetime of the project.
-The Project Team should identify where records may be required to be stored for longer or shorter.
+The Delivery Team should identify where records may be required to be stored for longer or shorter.

 A log of all records produced by following the POSMS and POEMS procedures should be created and maintained.
 This should include information on who is responsible for maintaining/storing the record and the retention time.
 Form SSP03a/F/02 – Record Log should be used to record this information.

 It is a central objective of any Safety Management System or Environmental Management System for the system to continually improve.
-Project Teams, as users of the POSMS and POEMS, should contribute to their continual improvement through the submission of suggestions and recommendations for change.
+Delivery Teams, as users of the POSMS and POEMS, should contribute to their continual improvement through the submission of suggestions and recommendations for change.

 Regarding document control, the applicability of this procedure is ongoing from the production of POSMS and POEMS outputs.